Hancock Park

 Pleistocene Garden

-The park includes a Pleistocene Garden that recreates the prehistoric landscape of the Los Angeles Basin from 10,000 to 40,000 years ago.
-This garden represents four ecoregions: Coastal sage scrub, Riparian, Deep Canyon California oak woodlands, and California montane chaparral.
+One of the park's more unique features is the Pleistocene Garden, which recreates what the Los Angeles Basin might have looked like between 10,000 and 40,000 years ago.
+The garden thoughtfully represents four distinct ecoregions: Coastal sage scrub, Riparian, Deep Canyon California oak woodlands, and California montane chaparral.

-The plant list for this garden was created based on 35 years of research from fossil excavations in the area.
+The garden's plant selection was informed by 35 years of research from fossil excavations in the area, providing an authentic representation.

 Historical Designations

-Hancock Park is registered as California Historical Landmark #170, and the La Brea Tar Pits within the park are designated as a U.S. National Natural Landmark, highlighting the site's scientific and historical significance.
+The park's significance hasn't gone unnoticed - it's registered as California Historical Landmark #170, and the La Brea Tar Pits within the park are designated as a U.S. National Natural Landmark, underscoring the site's extraordinary scientific and historical importance.

 All Features & Facilities